Shivam7370/POTATO-Take-Home-Task/README.md

 Use built-in functions such as tweets_per_day(), unique_users(), and average_likes() to query the data based on specific terms.

+## **Future Improvements**

+- Integration with Elasticsearch for faster querying on large datasets.
+- Deployment with Streamlit for a more user-friendly interface.
+- Additional API endpoints using Flask for easier integration with external systems.
+- Further optimizations to enhance query performance and scalability.

 ## **Contact Information**